MultiMote/niimblue/README.md

 # NiimBlue

 Niimbot printers webui.
-Design and print labels directly from your browser.
+Design and print labels right from your browser.

-Bluetooth connection is working fine, serial needs some work.
+Bluetooth connection works fine, serial needs some work.

 There is no code yet.
 It will be pushed when I finish a library and ui.
 It is very raw.